 Scientific research conducted in the last decade (in major medical research centers and universities throughout the world) has shown that the molecular combinations of the immune and growth factors in cow's colostrum are virtually identical to human.
 Research has also shown colostrum from a bovine (cow) is not species specific, and is up to 100-1000 times more potent than human colostrum.
 This means that every mammal on earth can benefit from bovine colostrum, including dogs and cats.

 Choose colostrum from pasture-fed cows.
 They have a higher range of immunities.
 Be sure your colostrum comes from animals that are pesticide, herbicide, antibiotic and rBST free because this will of course be the safest and healthiest for your pet.
 The colostrum should also be low-heat processed because high heat can denature some of the most vital nutrients such as the proline-rich polypeptides.
 Colostrum in powder form, or capsules, is preferable because compression used to create tablets will cause the colostrum to be exposed to excessive heat.
 We recommend avoiding standardized products that often use transitional milk (the milk that follows colostrum) and condenses what they consider to be the key nutrients into a marketable product.
 Nature knows better than a lab in China or India.
-I choose the whole, original product and Mother Nature every time!
+We choose the whole, original product and Mother Nature every time!

 The calves' needs are always met first.
 Extra colostrum remains after the calves' needs are satisfied.
 Studies show that most calves would die or have serious health issues if they didn't get at least 2 quarts of colostrum (which doesn't do the dairy farmers any good), so our supplier ensures they get their fill and then collects the remainder.

 I hope this educational pet health article pertaining to the colostrum dosage for dogs and cats was helpful.
-We have had so mush success using colostrum for sick animals it has become one of our most highly recommended supplements.
+We have had so much success using colostrum for sick animals it has become one of our most highly recommended supplements.
 I hope you enjoy the same success with your pets!

 Pitchford, P. (2002).
 Healing with whole foods: Asian traditions and modern nutrition (3rd ed.).
 Berkeley, CA: North Atlantic Books.